 ||Includes coverage for a direct physical loss to property under coverage C — personal property.

-Nationwide Private Client provides an insurance solution for earthquakes through our earthquake, protection and earthquake loss assessment endorsements in all states except California.
-We insure for direct physical loss to property caused by earthquakes or volcanic eruption.
+Nationwide Private Client provides an insurance solution for earthquakes through endorsements including our earthquake, earthquake loss assessment, and home protection endorsement in all states except California.
 The coverage does not increase the limits of liability stated in the homeowners policy.
-Nationwide Private Client has also established a relationship with ICAT and the California Earthquake Authority (CEA) to provide alternative solutions for earthquake coverage in California and other states where needed.
+Nationwide Private Client has also established a relationship with the California Earthquake Authority (CEA) to provide alternative solutions for earthquake coverage in California.
 Earthquakes can happen — contact your agent for coverage options.

 Why it’s important for you